iainmacthai/M5-8ChEncoder/README.md

 It Consists of a 2 screen UI on the M5Dial
 + Screen 1 Shows Encoder Channels 1-4
 + Screen 2 Shows Encoder Channels 5-8
++ The UI Encoder Arc's displaying the Encoder Values are set from 0-100
++ The Encoders constantly rotate and are not clamped so the UI Arcs reach 100 or 0 and wrap around with positive and negative numbers

-+ There is a separate void UpdateCH"n"() for each encoder
++ For Simplicity there is a separate void UpdateCH"n"() for each encoder
 ```
 // Separate UpdateChannel function
 void UpdateCH7()